-Fertility Clinic Says A Failure May Have Damaged Thousands Of Eggs And Embryos
+Fertility Clinic Says Failure May Have Damaged Thousands Of Eggs And Embryos

 The nitrogen level in one tank fell very low, according to Dr. Carl Herbert, the fertility clinic's president.
 Herbert told ABC News that an "emergency filling" immediately took place, and that the tank's contents were then transferred to a fully functioning tank.

-The problem struck on Sunday, March 4 — the same day that a similar cryogenic tank failure was reported in Cleveland, Ohio, where the University Hospital Fertility Clinic is investigating "an unexpected temperature fluctuation" that jeopardized its tissue storage bank, where liquid nitrogen preserves eggs and embryos.
+The problem struck on March 4 — the same day that a similar cryogenic tank failure was reported in Cleveland, where the University Hospital Fertility Clinic is investigating "an unexpected temperature fluctuation" that jeopardized its tissue storage bank, where liquid nitrogen preserves eggs and embryos.
 That incident reportedly affected some 700 patients.

 In San Francisco, Dr. Herbert said the clinic is working to determine the effects of the tank failure.
 Herbert said a "substantial number" of the clinic's patients had stored embryos for around 8-10 years, according to ABC.